 Please note: Relevant California Codes of Civil Procedure have been amended since this article was written.
 For up-to-date Notice of Deposition guides please go to SmartRules.

-Use this At A Glance Guide to learn the statewide rules of civil procedure, (the California Code of Civil Procedure and California Rules of Court) related to noticing a deposition in the California Superior Courts.
-For more detailed information, including local rules, on noticing a deposition in a specific California Superior Court, please see the California Superior Court SmartRules Notice of Deposition guides for the specific California Superior Court where your action is pending.
+This introduction serves as an overview of noticing a deposition in the California Superior Courts.
+For full treatment in a specific California Superior Court, including local and state rules, please see the California Superior Court SmartRules Notice of Deposition guides for the specific California Superior Court where your action is pending.

 A defendant may serve a deposition notice without leave of court at any time.
 CCP § 2025.210.